Nuppeppō: Similar tales

 In the Bunka period writing Isshōwa (一宵話, "One Evening Story"), there is a story similar to the nuppepō.

 In 1609 (Keichō 14), at the courtyard of Sunpu Castle, someone that looked like a blob of meat appeared.
 It had the form of a young child, and it had hands but no fingers, and it could even be called a nikujin (肉人).
 It was thought that someone like this who'd enter a high security castle would obviously be a yōkai, but when they tried to capture it, it moved so fast, it could not be captured.
 Tokugawa Ieyasu, who lived at Sunpu Castle at the time, ordered that person be driven out, so the servants gave up trying to capture it and instead just drove it from the castle into the mountains.

 Someone who later heard this tale and was knowledgeable about pharmaceutics noted that this is the "Feng" (封) mentioned in old Chinese texts, and it was also written about in the Bái Zé Tú, and regretted a missed opportunity because eating its meat is a panacea that grants great power.

 Etymology

-The name "nuppeppō" is a corruption of the derogatory slang nupperi (ぬっぺり), used to describe a woman who applies too much makeup.
-This is most likely a reference to the creature's saggy appearance, which is similar to the sagging of a face under heavy makeup.
+The name "nuppeppō" is a corruption of the derogatory slang nupperi (ぬっぺり), used to describe a woman who applies too much make-up.
+This is most likely a reference to the creature's saggy appearance, which is similar to the sagging of a face under heavy make-up.